 BigInt value to the given number of least significant bits and returns that value as a signed integer.

 The amount of bits available for the returned BigInt.
 Should be an integer between 0 and 253 - 1, inclusive.

-The BigInt value to clamp to fit into the supplied bits.
+The BigInt value to truncate to fit into the supplied bits.

 The value of